 It predominantly focuses on non-energy and non-agricultural raw materials used in industry (metallic minerals, industrial minerals, construction materials, wood and natural rubber).

-Search for funding opportunities related to raw materials in the Participant Portal.
+Search for funding opportunities related to raw materials.